shopware/docs/guides/plugins/plugins/content/stock/loading-stock-information-from-different-source.md

 $stockData->addArrayExtension('extraData', ['foo' => 'bar']);
 ```

-The values provided in the `StockData` instance will be used to update the loaded product instance.
-Furthermore, it's possible to fetch the `StockData` instance from the product via the `stock_data` extension.
+The values in the `StockData` instance will be used to update the loaded product instance.
+Furthermore, fetching the `StockData` instance from the product via the `stock_data` extension is possible.
 For example:

 ```php
 $stockData = $product->getExtension('stock_data');